-- To document the lead agency's preferred remedial alternative. - To seek and consider comments from federal and state environmental regulatory agencies. - To seek and consider comments from the public through a mandatory minimum 30-day public review period.
+- To document the Corps of Engineers' preferred remedial alternative. - To seek and consider comments from federal and state environmental regulatory agencies.

+• To seek and consider comments from the public through a mandatory minimum 30-day public review period.

 Record of Decision